maxpeng/cmWalk/readme.md

    A list of source directories.

-   If `sourceDirs` is specified in `cmwalk.json`, then only the specified directories will be included for parsing.
+   If `sourceDirectories` is specified in `cmwalk.json`, then only the specified directories will be included for parsing, other directories will be excluded.
+   If `sourceDirectories` does not exist but `ignoredDirectories` exist, then all the directories except those specified by `ignoredDirectories` will be excluded.

-   To specify the source subdirectories for `cmake` build system:
+   An example of specifying the source subdirectories for searching the source files:

    ```json
    {